Table of contents

 Childbearing for women born in different years (formerly known as Cohort fertility): presents data on fertility by year of birth of mother rather than the year of birth of child for England and Wales as a whole - this package includes the average number of live-born children and the proportion of women remaining childless for women born in different years.

 Before the 2017 data year, a further births package Births by area of usual residence was published providing summary data for live births down to local authority level including figures by age of mother.
-Figures by age of mother are now available in our explorable datasets while the summary birth statistics at local authority level are available in Birth characteristics Table 1.
-These changes were outlined in our consultation response on proposed changes to birth statistics.
+Figures by age of mother are available in the explorable datasets while the summary birth statistics at local authority level are available in our Births in England and Wales: birth registrations dataset.

 Historical data are included in each publication where possible.
 Historical publications for England and Wales are FM1 Birth statistics (from 1974 to 2008); for earlier years, the Registrar General's Statistical Review of England and Wales.